HEIC to WEBP Converter — Free Online

 Quality tips for HEIC → WEBP

 When converting HEIC to WEBP, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If WEBP is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For HEIC to WEBP conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Both formats are highly efficient, so a lossy WebP at a sensible quality keeps the photo looking close to the HEIC while staying compact; the default lossy quality of 92 preserves detail well.
+Remember this is a lossy-to-lossy step, so avoid round-tripping repeatedly, and use lossless WebP only if you need pixel-exact output at the cost of a larger file.

 Troubleshooting